wagnerhsu/project-sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

-This script allows you to to set or change the license type on all Azure-connected SQL Servers in a specific subscription, a list of subscriptions or the entire account.
+This script allows you to to set or change the license type on all Azure-connected SQL Servers on a specific resource, in a single resource group, a specific subscription, a list of subscriptions or the entire account.
 By default, it sets the specified license type value on the servers where it is undefined.
-But you can request to set it on all servers in scope.
+But you can request to set it on all servers in the selected scope.

 You can specify a single subscription to scan, or provide a list of subscriptions as a .CSV file.
 If not specified, all subscriptions your role has access to are scanned.

+If the license type is not specified, the value "Paid" is used.

 # Required permissions

-You must be at least a *Contributor* of each subscription you modify.
+You must have at least a *Contributor* role in each subscription you modify.

 # Launching the script